oracle-livelabs/security/data-safe/sqlfw-complete-prerequisites/sqlfw-complete-prerequisites.md

 5. Open the script and copy all of its content.

 6. In Cloud Shell, enter the following command to connect to the compute instance that hosts Oracle Database 23c.
-Substitute `public-ip-address` with your own IP address.
+Substitute `public-ip-address` with your public IP address for host #2.
 Enter **yes** when prompted.

     ```text
     <copy>ssh -i ~/.ssh/cloudshellkey opc@public-ip-address</copy>